Manual

 });

-The types of events worth tracking depend on your application, but these are commonly valuable:
+The events worth tracking depend on your application, but these are commonly valuable:

-- login — session starts, useful for detecting credential stuffing and account takeover
+• login — session starts, revealing credential stuffing and account takeover

-- form_submit — form completions, useful for detecting automated submissions
+• form_submit — form completions, revealing automated submissions

-- profile_update — data changes, useful for detecting identity manipulation
+• profile_update — data changes, revealing identity manipulation

-- feature_usage — application interactions, builds the behavioral baseline
+• feature_usage — application interactions that build the behavioral baseline

-There is no limit on event types.
+Event types have no limit.
 Create as many as are meaningful for your application.
-See the Tracking page for the full API reference, including backend event tracking via the REST API.
+See the Tracking page for the full API reference, including backend event tracking through the REST API.

 Frontend and Backend Events

-Events can come from two sources: the frontend tracking script running in the browser, and your backend server via the REST API.
-Dregs stitches them together by identity ID, so a single identity has a unified timeline of both browser-side and server-side activity.
+Events come from two sources: the frontend tracking script running in the browser, and your backend server through the REST API.
+Dregs stitches them together by identity ID, giving each identity a unified timeline of browser-side and server-side activity.

 Frontend events automatically include device fingerprints and browser context.
-Backend events enrich the profile with server-verified data like payment history, administrative actions, and API activity that the browser never sees.
+Backend events enrich the profile with server-verified data: payment history, administrative actions, and API activity the browser never sees.

 See the Tracking page for complete details on both frontend and backend event tracking, including the API payload format and identity stitching.